ArenKDesai/Aren-s-Notes/Intro to Operating Systems/OS Basics.md

 The OS provides a standard library of a few hundred system calls that are available to applications.

 ## Concurrency
-Multiple programs can be run
+Multiple programs can be run at the same time with threads,